 \subsubsection{Experimental setup}

-The experimental setup that uses a linear quadrupole trap to capture and confine electrically charged dust particles is presented in Fig.~\ref{setup}.
-The electrodes of the dynamic trap and the endcap electrodes are made of 12 cm long copper rods with a diameter of 3 mm.
+An experimental setup that uses a linear quadrupole trap to capture and confine electrically charged dust particles is presented in Fig.~\ref{setup}.
+The dynamic trap electrodes and the endcap electrodes are made of 12 cm long copper rods, with a diameter of 3 mm.
 The distance between the electrode axes is 1.3 cm.
-The endcap electrodes are placed along the trap axis, at a distance of 65 mm apart.
+The endcap electrodes are placed along the trap axis at a distance of 65 mm apart.
 The cylindrical trap electrodes achieve radial confinement of the particles, while the endcap electrodes maintain the particles contained within the axial region of the trap.
-The a.c. voltage applied across the four cylindrical electrodes ranges from $0 \div 2000$ V, its frequency can be modified by means of a generator.
+The a.c. voltage applied across the four cylindrical electrodes ranges within $0 \div 2000$ V and its frequency can be modified by means of a generator.
 A d.c. voltage of 900 V is applied between the endcap electrodes.
 To mitigate against the action of external electric fields, the trap is placed inside a grounded metal shield (chassis).
 The high voltage supply wires are placed at a safe distance, in order to prevent the electric field they generate from perturbing the trapping field.
 The wires are cabled along the metal surface of the shield.
-Particles are detected by means of a high speed video camera HiSpec, at a maximum resolution of $1280 \times 1024$ pixels.
+Particles are detected by means of a high speed video camera HiSpec at a maximum resolution rate of $1280 \times 1024$ pixels.
 To better observe the particles with dimensions ranging between $10 \div 150$ microns, a laser diode ($\lambda = 550$ nm, power $= 10 \div 100$ mW) is used or a laser sheet with a diameter of 150 microns.
-The trap is placed inside a transparent box to severely limit the influence of air flows on the particle dynamics \cite{Lapi18b}.
+The trap is placed inside a transparent box with an aim to severely limit the influence of air flows that disturb particle dynamics \cite{Lapi18b}.